There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 No!
 There will be probably 100s other people waiting for the sun to go down 🙂 Well, this must be then one of the most romantic places in Europe!

 Don’t worry – there is enough space in Cape Saint-Vincent for all of them 😉 You will still be able to take a few amazing pictures.
-We fell in love with this place straight away and it’s really up there with the best things to do in Algarve.
+We fell in love with this place straight away and it’s really up there with the best things to do in Portugal.

 18. Stand up paddle (SUP) boarding